yakirl/cs_web_scanner/README.md

 Rules for joining link with a sub link:
  * look for href
  for base URLs (no ~ sign):
- * if the sublink is: /<sublink> then it comes right after the base URL
+ * if the sublink is: /<something> then it comes right after the base URL
+ * if the sublink is   <something> then it come at the end of curr URL
+ * if the sublink is   /../<something> then it come at the end of curr URL
- * if the sublink is   <sublink> then it come at the end of curr URL for home URLs (~):
+ * if the sublink is   /<something> then it come at the end of curr URL for home URLs (~):
- *
+ * if the sublink is: /<something> then it comes right after the base URL
+ * if the sublink is   <something> then it come at the end of curr URL
+ * if the sublink is   /../<something> then it come at the end of curr URL
+ * if the sublink is   /<something> then it come at the end of curr URL

+* every ../ remove one dir that ends with /. which means if the last part in the URL doesnt end with '/' we dont count it
+* general: if link ends with dir ('/') the page that show is the default 'index.html'

 --- Tool's Functionality ---